Welcome to your Parent and Student 2023-24 Summer Checklist

 For future access, the handbook can always be available through the Parent page or Quicklinks drop-down menu on the school's website.

-Students cannot pick up their books or complete the Mandatory Student Orientation process until their tuition contract is completed and their July and August payments are current, including paying for any lost book fees.
+Students cannot pick up their books or complete the Mandatory Student Orientation process until their tuition contract is completed and their July and August payments are current, including payments of any lost book fees.

 The Business Office will have already contacted you through SchoolAdmin if your financial account needs attention.
 Hence, there is no need to call to confirm the status of your account.
 Parents, please assist your son by attending to this as soon as possible.

-FYI: Families with unresolved financial matters will be blocked from logging into PowerSchool (PS) and Schoology and will therefore be unable to view 2022-23 class schedules, etc. Once their account is up-to-date, they will be able to access PowerSchool and Schoology.
+Families with unresolved financial matters will be blocked from logging into PowerSchool (PS) and Schoology and will therefore be unable to view 2023-24 class schedules, etc. Once their account is up-to-date, they will be able to access PowerSchool and Schoology.

 - AP Testing Registration